ubc-library-rc/intro-shell/content/01-what-is-the-shell.md

 # What is the shell?
 <em><a href="../slides/introduction.html" target="_blank">View slides</a> for this section</em>

 The shell (sometimes referred to as the **Unix shell**, for the operating system where it was first developed) is a program that allows you to interact with your computer using typed text commands.
-It is the primary interface used on Linux and Unix-based systems, such as macOS, and can be optionally installed on other operating systems such as older versions of Windows.
-As of Windows 10, the Unix shell comes pre-installed but must be turned on.
+It is the primary interface used on Linux and Unix-based systems, such as macOS, and can be enabled or installed on other operating systems such as Windows.
+On Windows 10 version 2004 and higher or Windows 11, you can install Windows Subsystem for Linux (WSL) to run a Linux distribution and Bash command-line tools.

 The most popular Unix shell is Bash (the Bourne Again SHell).
 Using the shell has a steep learning curve compared with the graphical user interface (GUI).
 A GUI is the visual windows, tabs, clickable items, etc. on your computer screen.
 While a GUI presents you with choices to select, the command-line interface (CLI) does not present the choices to you.
 The syntax of the shell allows you to make powerful pipelines by coupling existing commands and handling repetitive tasks.
 Many shells support scripting as well.